KarthikRIyer/swiftplot/.github/ISSUE_TEMPLATE/20-documentation-issue.md

 <em>Please make sure that this is a documentation issue.
 We only address code/doc bugs, performance issues, feature requests and build/installation issues on GitHub.</em>

 **System information**
-- Have I written custom code (as opposed to using a stock example script provided in Swiftplot):
+- Have I written custom code (as opposed to using a stock example script provided in SwiftPlot):
 - OS Platform and Distribution (e.g., Linux Ubuntu 18.04):
-- Swift for TensorFlow version:
+- Swift version:

 ## Description of issue (what needs changing):